ligun0805/balance-app-test/readme.md

 This application serves as a robust platform for managing user balances through the POST API endpoint, allowing for efficient updates of user funds.
 By utilizing Sequelize for database interactions and implementing migrations and seeders, the application ensures a well-structured database schema that adheres to best practices.
 With environment variables enhancing security and flexibility, this setup provides a solid foundation for further development and scalability in financial or transactional contexts.
+By implementing effective task scheduling, the application enhances its functionality, providing users with timely updates and maintaining data integrity while optimizing server resources.